Honeyside/honeyside-cli/README.md

 ## Usage & Examples

 By default, the Honeyside CLI will connect to `epm.honeyside.net`.
-If you want to use an alternative repository, you can change the url by running `envato source [repo_url]`.
+If you want to use an alternative repository, you can change the url by running `honey source [repo_url]`.
 The repository must be running the EPM server.

 * Run `honey login` to authenticate against Envato API.